Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 No classwork because we were doing demos but I was able to work on creating the mechanic where tokens can't reach the end point without rolling the exact number to reach the end goal.
 Created a new method and introduced new variables into the existing methods.

+### 6/6/2023 CW

+Worked on the end of the game, where the game would stop after a user has got all their tokens in the end.
 ## Raihan N

 ### 5/22/2023